edgexfoundry/cd-management/generated-overviews/new-names/core-common-config-bootstrapper.md

 # What's in this image?

-This image contains the initialization / setup service used to establish the reverse proxy for EdgeX.
+This image contains the service that seeds the Configuration Provider with the configuration common to all services

 The service source code: <https://github.com/edgexfoundry/edgex-go>